Back

 • It is important to properly link the main target for the feature.
 Grouped around this main target.
 Features that do not specify a main target are not grouped.

-• Grouping results in creating a 'group of features' that performs operations on a main target.
-Grouping has a very important meaning, and each group corresponds to a controller unit in the MVC method.
+• Grouping results in creating a group of features that performs operations on a main target.
+Grouping has a very important meaning, and each group corresponds to a controller in the MVC style.

-• Grouping can be changed at any time, partially according to your needs.
+• Grouping can be partially changed at any time, partially according to your needs.

 process5